ThinkersPark/GettingCleaningDataProject/CodeBook.md

 The script downloads/ unzips data and reads in the data components to the following tables:

-"trainset": Training set
+- "trainset": Training set
-"trainnames": Training [activity] labels "trainsubjects" ID of subjects who performed the activity
+- "trainnames": Training [activity] labels
+- "trainsubjects" ID of subjects who performed the activity

-"testset": Test set
+- "testset": Test set
-"testnames": Test [activity] labels
+- "testnames": Test [activity] labels
-"testsubjects": ID of subjects who performed the activity
+- "testsubjects": ID of subjects who performed the activity

-"activitynames": List of [descriptive] activity names "features": List of feature names
+-"activitynames": List of [descriptive] activity names
+- "features": List of feature names

-The script transforms tables "trainset" and "testset" to contain all necessary information, by adding the following variables as last columns to both "trainingset" and "testset":
+The script transforms tables "trainset" and "testset" to contain all necessary information,

+- Feature measurements, with numeric values, normalised and bounded within [-1,1]
-- Numeric class variable "activityid" with values from the first column of "trainnames" and "testnames" tables respectively
+- Numeric class variable "activityid" with values 1-6
-- Numeric class variable "subjectid" with values from the first columns of "trainsubjects" and "testsubjects" tables respectively
+- Numeric class variable "subjectid" with values 1-30
-- Character class variable "originalset" with values "training" and "test" respectively, as indicator of the original set
+- Character class variable "originalset" with values "training" and "test", as indicator of the original set

 ========================================